-- 1.1 This appendix should be read in conjunction with the Site Selection Document Report, which sets out the approach that has been taken to site selection. - 1.2 This appendix provides details of the site selection process for Gedling Borough Council.
-It includes a series of Site Schedules which present the information and supporting material for each Reasonable Alternative site that has been considered.
-For each site, two key decisions have been made.
+- 1.3 For each site, two key decisions have been made.
 Firstly, whether the site could be allocated for strategic development.
 This decision is taken with reference to the site in isolation.
-This includes considering whether: - the site has practical and achievable means of access to the public highway; - if the site is within the Green Belt, there are defensible features which could be used to define the boundary of the Green Belt; - the site is being promoted for development; - there are other policy designations (such as open space or employment) and evidence suggesting the designation should continue; - a significant portion of the site is at risk of flooding; - development of the site would cause significant harm to a number of the factors identified (such as heritage, landscape, flooding). - 1.3 Secondly, consideration has been given as to whether a site should be allocated for strategic development.
+This includes considering whether: - the site has practical and achievable means of access to the public highway; - if the site is within the Green Belt, there are defensible features which could be used to define the boundary of the Green Belt; - the site is being promoted for development; - there are other policy designations (such as open space or employment) and evidence suggesting the designation should continue; - a significant portion of the site is at risk of flooding; - development of the site would cause significant harm to a number of the factors identified (such as heritage, landscape, flooding). - 1.4 Secondly, consideration has been given as to whether a site should be allocated for strategic development.
 This is a comparative exercise between the sites being considered.
-Where it is considered appropriate to recommend the strategic allocation of a site, the whole of the site put forward for development has not automatically been recommended. - 1.4 For Gedling Borough the assessment of the Reasonable Alternatives has shown that there are thirteen Reasonable Alternative sites in Gedling Borough as set out below and as shown on the plan provided at the end of this section:
+Where it is considered appropriate to recommend the strategic allocation of a site, the whole of the site put forward for development has not automatically been recommended. - 1.5 For Gedling Borough, the assessment of the Reasonable Alternatives has shown that there are thirteen Reasonable Alternative sites in Gedling Borough as set out below and as shown on the plan provided at the end of this section.
+The asterisk applied to the Top Wighay Farm site reflects that the boundary of the Reasonable Alternative site has been amended between the Preferred Approach and Publication Draft stages: